 Genius Gluten-Free Artisan Loaf

 To me, this bread tastes the most like ‘real bread’, it has good fiber content and no added nasties.
 I slice the loaf and freeze it, and enjoy a slice or two toasted for my weekend brunch with avocado and a poached egg, rocket, cherry tomatoes, and some home-cooked ham if I happen to have any.
-This and other Genius and Schar options are widely available in supermarkets.
+This and other Genius and Schar options are widely available in supermarkets, along with many other options.

 Helen’s GF Scone Mix

 I have tried some other Helen’s bread mixes which are good but this scone mix is an absolute winner.
 My family and neighbours consider these better than real scones.
 Obviously, this is for an occasional treat since they are served with clotted cream and jam but they do make a lovely afternoon tea.
 You get 8 large scones from a pack and just need to add milk and eggs to make the batter.
-Instructions include a dairy-free option.
+Instructions include a vegan option to avoid dairy and eggs.
 So far I have only been able to find these from Waitrose and Amazon.

 Goodfella’s Gluten-Free Pizza